clw0n/password_manager/README.md

 # password_manager
-Offline password manager that uses python and SQL database
+Offline password manager that uses python and SQL database (not finished)